|

 started shooting Season Three yet but Season Four?!" he shakes his head

+in disbelief and laughs out loud.
 How does he envision the end of Farscape?
 "David Kemper tells

 me that he has a final shot of Farscape in his head.
 He knows